cnulenka/Coding-Practice/README.md

 # Coding-Practice
-Collection of coding pratice questions solved on LeetCode!.
+Collections of coding pratice questions solved on LeetCode!.